vanhoangkha/Networking-fundamentals/Day63_JSON_XML_YAML.md

 YAML (YAML AIN’T MARKUP LANGUAGE)

 - YAML originally meant *YET ANOTHER MARKUP LANGUAGE* but to distinguish its purpose as a data-serialization language rather than a markup language, it was repurposed to *YAML AINT MARKUP LANGUAGE*
-- YAML is used by the Mạng Tự động hóa tool Ansible (covered later in the course)
+- YAML is used by the Network Tự động hóa tool Ansible (covered later in the course)
 - YAML is VERY Human-Readable
 - Whitespace **is significant** (unlike JSON and XML)
     - Indentation is very important